lobotomat/mesos/docs/external-containerizer.md

 ## Enhanced Verbosity Logging

-For receiving an increased level status information from the EC, use the GLOG verbosity level.
+For receiving an increased level of status information from the EC use the GLOG verbosity level.
 Prefix your mesos startup call by setting the level to a value higher than or equal to two.

 `GLOG_v=2 ./bin/mesos-slave --master=[...]`